turingschool/curriculum-site/module2/lessons/js_fundamentals.md

   * any number - a negative, decimal or whole number (*not* in quotation marks)

 * **String**
-  * text data - any characters wrapped in quotation marks (including lettesr, numbers, symbols, spaces)
+  * text data - any characters wrapped in quotation marks (including letters, numbers, symbols, spaces)
   * in JS you can use 'single quotes' or "double quotes"

 The complex data types we'll work with are: